goYippi-labs/tutorials/README.md

 # tutorials
-The github page for upcoming tutorials
+The github page for tutorials and FAQs

 https://goYippi-labs.github.io/tutorials